 6. “Saving Mr. Banks” (2013): Walt Disney

 “You can play the man that started it all!
-Walt Disney (performed by Tom Hanks here) has a wonderful monologue that’s fertile ground to explore!”
+Walt Disney (performed by Tom Hanks) has a wonderful monologue that’s fertile ground to explore!”

 You can learn more about these monologues here!

-Backstage writer Laurence Cook says that “picking a classical audition speech is a minefield.”
+Writer Laurence Cook says, “Picking a classical audition speech is a minefield.”
 Plenty of classical monologues are often overused.
-Who knows how many times the casting directors you’re trying to impress have heard that commonly used piece?
-Luckily, here are some more unique classical monologues you can choose from!
+Who knows how many times the casting directors you’re trying to impress have heard that piece?
+Luckily, here are some more unique classical monologues from theater you can choose from.

-1. Wendoll: “A Woman Killed With Kindness” by Thomas Heywood
+1. “A Woman Killed With Kindness” by Thomas Heywood: Wendoll’s seductive soliloquy

-2. Wendoll: “A Woman Killed With Kindness” by Thomas Heywood
+2. “A Woman Killed With Kindness” by Thomas Heywood: Wendoll’s self-discovery

 “This speech is an opportunity to show both sides of Wendoll.
 He’s obsessed with his own crimes and has fled to the woods to hide from the people he’s wronged.”

-3. Ferdinand: “The Duchess of Malfi” by John Webster
+3. “The Duchess of Malfi” by John Webster: Ferdinand’s regret

-4. Hippolito: “The Honest Whore” by Thomas Dekker and Thomas Middleton
+4. “The Honest Whore” by Thomas Dekker and Thomas Middleton: Hippolito in mourning

-“Gaveston is the young favourite of the newly-throned King Edward.
-He’s bold, witty–and disliked by almost everyone except Edward, with Marlowe suggesting the pair have a homoerotic relationship.
-He talks to the audience–or perhaps to the imagined King.”
+“Gaveston is the young favorite of the newly throned King Edward.
+He’s bold, witty…and disliked by almost everyone except Edward, with Marlowe suggesting the pair have a homoerotic relationship.
+He talks to the audience, or perhaps to the imagined King.”

 Learn more about these monologues here!

-Backstage writer Laurence Cook is aware of the fact that “there’s a wealth of choices” for contemporary monologues for men, so how do you pick one that’s right for you and less commonly used?
-Here are some great alternative contemporary monologues for men.
+Cook is also aware that “there’s a wealth of choices” for contemporary monologues for men—so, how do you pick the one that’s right for you?
+Here are some great alternative contemporary monologues from theater to get you started.

-“Short and sweet, this moment from ‘Cock’ sees John confronted by two people in his life, a long-time male partner and a woman he’s fallen for.
-Exploring the “paralysing indecision that stems from not knowing who one really is,” this speech sees John caught in exactly that trap.
+“Short and sweet, this moment from ‘Cock’ sees John confronted by two people in his life, a long-time male partner and a woman he’s fallen for….
 He’s spent his whole life defined by other people, from the impressions of people on TV to what clothes he wears.
 Now he’s confronted with making a decision no one else can help him with.”

 “The play is made up of monologues from Mark and a teacher, which cover connecting events.
 The choice here then is to either pick a character to deliver the speech towards, or to keep it in the form of a monologue.”